YElnadi/AirBNB_Project/README.md

     "stars": "Stars must be an integer from 1 to 5",
   }
 }

-Error response: Couldn't find a Spot with the specified id Status Code: 404
+Error response: Couldn't find a Spot with the specified id

+Status Code: 404

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "message": "Spot couldn't be found",
   "statusCode": 404
 }

-Error response: Review from the current user already exists for the Spot Status Code: 403
+Error response: Review from the current user already exists for the Spot

+Status Code: 403

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "message": "User already has a review for this spot", "statusCode": 403
 }
 Add an Image to a Review based on the Review's id Create and return a new image for a review specified by id.

 Require Authentication: true

 Require proper authorization: Review must belong to the current user

 Request

-Method: PUT
+Method: ?

-URL: /reviews/:reviewId
+URL: ?

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "url": "image url"
 }
 Successful Response

 Status Code: 200

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "id": 1,
   "url": "image url"
 }

-Error response: Couldn't find a Review with the specified id Status Code: 404
+Error response: Couldn't find a Review with the specified id

+Status Code: 404

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "message": "Review couldn't be found",
   "statusCode": 404
 }

-Error response: Cannot add any more images because there is a maximum of 10 images per resource Status Code: 403
+Error response: Cannot add any more images because there is a maximum of 10 images per resource

+Status Code: 403

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "message": "Maximum number of images for this resource was reached", "statusCode": 403
 }
 Edit a Review
 Update and return an existing review.

 Require Authentication: true

 Require proper authorization: Review must belong to the current user

 Request

-Method: PATCH
+Method: ?

-URL: /reviews/:reviewId
+URL: ?

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "review": "This was an awesome spot!",
   "stars": 5,
 }
 Successful Response

 Status Code: 200

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "id": 1,
   "userId": 1,